Aniskovichav/ExternalLabThreads/README.md

 - **Developer:** Aniskovich Artem
 - **Group:** J1023c
 - **Date:** 02.06.2024
+- **Updated:** 04.06.2024

 ## Features
-- Multi-threaded simulation of ships docking at a port.
+- Multithreaded simulation of ships docking at a port.
 - Ships can load and unload containers at docks.
 - Ships can exchange containers with each other when all docks are occupied.
 - Use of Java concurrency utilities (`java.util.concurrent.locks`) to manage synchronization.